 Your choice of how best to complete the degree depends on your reasons for pursuing it in the first place.
 Some students see this degree as a step toward acceptance into a competitive Ph.D. degree program and an eventual academic career, while others pursue it in order to enhance a career in K-12 teaching or in some other professional field.
 Still others see it primarily as an opportunity for personal intellectual development.
 We believe that all of these motivations are equally valid, and we strongly urge you to consult an advisor well before you actually have to make the decision.

-Work closely with your advisor to ensure that everything you intend to list on the GAP has the approval of the department.
+Work closely with your advisor to ensure that everything you intend to list on the ATC has the approval of the department.
 Do not list any additional courses beyond the minimum necessary for the degree.
 The form must be signed by the graduate coordinator and the department chair.
-Check the University Calendar for GAP deadlines, normally in late September for spring graduation and mid-April for summer or fall.
-If you change your plan of study after you have filed your GAP, you must file a GAP substitution form.
+Check the University Calendar for ATC deadlines, normally in late September for spring graduation and mid-April for summer or fall.
+If you change your plan of study after you have filed your ATC, you must file a ATC substitution form.